 The target 2011 long-term equity incentive opportunity represented approximately 77% and 75% of our CEO's and other NEOs' total performance-based compensation, respectively.
-At its regularlyscheduled February meeting, the Compensation Committee approved the long-term equity incentive compensation of our NEOs, which in 2011 was denominated 60% in an option to purchase shares of our common stock and 40% in PUs that are eligible to vest at the end of a three-year period only if we achieve the designated performance objective.
-The Compensation Committee believes that these long-term incentives appropriately align executive compensation with the longterm interests of stockholders because appreciation of our stock price directly impacts the realizable value of option exercises and the vesting of shares realizable upon the vesting of PUs.
+At its regularly-scheduled February meeting, the Compensation Committee approved the longterm equity incentive compensation of our NEOs, which in 2011 was denominated 60% in an option to purchase shares of our common stock and 40% in PUs that are eligible to vest at the end of a three-year period only if we achieve the designated performance objective.
+The Compensation Committee believes that these appropriately lona-term incentives executive compensation with the long-term interests of stockholders because appreciation of our stock price directly impacts the realizable value of option exercises and the vesting of shares realizable upon the vesting of PUs.
 The vesting of PUs in 2011 was exclusively tied to the achievement of TSR.
-TSR measures the return that we have provided for our stockholders. including share price movements and dividends reinvested.
+TSR measures the return that we have provided for our stockholders, including share price movements and dividends reinvested.